silentoplayz/BattleBit-NoReekoil.ahk/README.md

 ### Running the Script

-- Save the text file with a `.ahk` extension.
-For example, you can name it `RecoilControl.ahk`.
 - Double-click the saved `.ahk` file to run the script.
 - The script will only become active when the specified game window process is running.